Thursday, 31 December 2020

 The number of direct beneficiaries of the sub-project is 7074 farmers in all hot spot areas.
 Out of which 4882 farmers are male and 2192 are female.
 No of women headed farmer families involved in the sub-project is 384.

-It is proposed that the selected farmers will be provided with seed materials required for the cultivation of identified crops. the table shows the seed requirement different OFC crops that would be cultivated under the project.
+It is proposed that the selected farmers will be provided with seed materials required for the cultivation of identified crops. the table shows the seed requirement for different OFC crops that would be cultivated under the project.

 CSIAP’s Cluster Village Development Programme is now underway